 Dallas - 5612 SMU Boulevard

-12/29/2015: Right around New Year's Eve, a concerned citizen reached out the TABC to complain that Barley House allegedly sold and/or served alcohol to a minor.
+12/29/2015: Right around New Year's Eve, a concerned citizen reached out to the TABC to allege that Barley House sold and/or served alcohol to a minor.

 Serving alcohol to people under 21 of age is a serious problem.
-Many 18-to-20-year-olds have some pretty strong opinions about their inability to raise a glass even though they can vote and smoke and join the military, but despite their distress federal and state governments haven't budged.
-The law prohibits serving alcohol to patrons under 21, full stop*.
-Sometimes bars don't do the greatest job of obeying those laws, though, and dram shop law punishes them for their violations.
+Many 18-to-20-year-olds have some pretty strong opinions about their inability to raise a glass, even though they can vote and smoke and join the military, but despite their distress, federal and state governments haven't budged.
+The law prohibits serving alcohol to patrons under 21, with one exception that doesn't really apply here.* Sometimes bars don't do the greatest job of obeying those laws, though, and dram shop law punishes them for their violations.

 TABC investigators don't appear to have found enough evidence to confirm that Barley House sold alcohol to a minor as the complaint stated.
 Unable to prove that such a violation happened, the agency closed the file without any punitive action on 2/23/2016.

-*In Texas a minor can drink alcohol with the consent and supervision of a parent or guardian, be it at home or at a bar.
-That's not "full stop," but most college kids at Barley House won't bring along Mom and Dad for Thirsty Thursdays.
+*In Texas a minor can drink alcohol with the consent and supervision of a parent or guardian, be it at home or at a bar, but most college kids at Barley House won't be bringing along Mom and Dad for Thirsty Thursdays.

 10/06/2016: In what must have been a pretty interesting night, a law enforcement agency (probably the Dallas Police) informed the TABC of a series of possible infractions.
 The agency alleged that the bar did the following:

 - Made alcohol available to a minor (different from selling/serving)

 - Misrepresented a minor's age

 - Sold and/or served alcohol to a minor

 - Sold and/or served alcohol to an intoxicated person